Eric-Dolecki-Bose/speechToText/README.md

 This can be used as the basis for Bose AR hardware that contains a microphone.
 The project uses a button, but a double-tap or another gesture could kick off microphone recording.
 Just a little helper project.

+### Note
+You need to have privacy settings set in info.plist
+* Privacy - Microphone Usage Description
+* Privacy - Speech Recognition Usage Description

 You can use a fuzzy string matching algorithm to determine intent/input.
 Something like fuse-swift [fuse-swift](https://github.com/krisk/fuse-swift).